 The aorta is the main artery in the heart.
 It carries oxygen-rich blood from the heart to the body.
-Aortic coarctation is the narrowing of the aorta.
+Aortic coarctation (AC) is the narrowing of this artery.
 This slows or blocks blood flow.
-It is often associated with other heart and vascular conditions.
-Examples include abnormal heart valves or aneurysms, which can lead to further health problems.

 American Heart Association

 National Heart, Lung, and Blood Institute

 Coarctation of aorta.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T116066/Coarctation-of-aorta.
 Updated June 16, 2017.
 Accessed June 28, 2018.

 Coarctation of the aorta.
 Cincinnati Children’s website.
 Available at: http://www.cincinnatichildrens.org/health/c/coarctation.
 Updated July 2016.
 Accessed June 28, 2018.

 Repair of coarctation of the aorta.
 Children’s Hospital of Wisconsin website.
 Available at: http://www.chw.org/medical-care/herma-heart-center/for-medical-professionals/pediatric-heart-surgery/coarctation-of-the-aorta.
 Accessed June 28, 2018.